 Or instead, make up a reflector from a piece of white card, enough to reflect and bounce light back into the shaded side of the subject.
 So that the light is evenly distributed.
 The direction and quality of which may change, depending on the season and time of day.

-You will also need a tripod and I would go as far as to say, a remote, or cable, shutter release, but it is not essential.
+You will also need a tripod and I would go as far as to say a remote shutter release, but it is not essential.
 All these things at least allow you to have your gear all, ready and set up whilst you fiddle about getting your subject right.

 Try to get a balance of the contents of the plate so that the chicken legs you are photographing are prominent in view and not totally covered in dark gravy or the like.
 Or do away with the big spoonful of red/orange honeyed carrots at this stage, because their bright colour will surely act as a distraction to draw the viewer’s eye away from the chicken legs.
 But as a means of drawing the viewer’s attention to where you want it, you could use a drizzle of gravy across the plate and over a lesser part of the chicken.
 The glistening gravy will also act as a guiding line.
 Then you can add a couple of other items to the plate of lesser significance.
 And to add to the authenticity, it looks better if the contents of the plate are still steaming.